hsf-training/hsf-training-ml-gpu-webpage/_episodes/02-whichgpu.md

 # Find out the specifications of the GPU(s)

-There are a wide variety of GPUs available these days, so it's oftne useful to check the specifications of the GPU(s) that are avaiable to you.
-For example, the following lines of code will tell you (i) which version of CUDA the GPU(s) support, (ii) how many GPUs there are available, (iii) for a specific GPU, here `0`, what kind of GPU it is, and (iv) how much memory it has available in total.
+There are a wide variety of GPUs available these days, so it's oftne useful to check the specifications of the GPU(s) that are available to you.
+For example, the following lines of code will tell you (i) which version of CUDA the GPU(s) support, (ii) how many GPUs there are available, (iii) for a specific GPU (here `0`) what kind of GPU it is, and (iv) how much memory it has available in total.

 ~~~
 if use_cuda: